C-segment

-The C-segment is the 3rd category of the European segments for passenger cars and is described as "medium cars".
-It is equivalent to the Euro NCAP "small family car" size class, and the compact car category in the United States.
+The C-segment is the third smallest category of the European segments for passenger cars, described as "medium cars", and broadly corresponds to the compact car class used in the United States and Canada, the Euro NCAP "small family car" size class, and similar mid-sized categories used in other major markets such as China and Japan.
+C-segment cars are typically 4.2 to 4.6 m long and are most often sold as hatchbacks in Europe, though saloons/sedans predominate in North America and much of Asia.

+The segment's modern hatchback form dates to the 1974 Volkswagen Golf, whose front-wheel-drive layout was widely copied across Europe within a decade.
+Long dominated worldwide by models such as the Golf, the Ford Focus, the Toyota Corolla, and the Honda Civic, the segment has faced sustained pressure since the mid-2000s from compact crossover SUVs, and more recently from the global shift toward electrified and new energy vehicles.

-In 2024, the C-segment had a European market share of 13.9%.
+By 2024, SUVs accounted for a record 54% of new car registrations in Europe, while the C-segment's own European market share fell to 13.9%.

 Definition

 The European segments are not based on size or weight criteria.
 In practice, C-segment cars have been described as having a length of approximately 4.5 m.
-As of 2021 C-segment category sizes span from approximately 4.2 to 4.6 m.
+As of 2021, C-segment category sizes span from approximately 4.2 to 4.6 m.

 Examples include Volkswagen Golf, Toyota Corolla, Mercedes-Benz A-Class, Ford Focus, SEAT León, BMW 1 Series, Audi A3, Citroën C4 and Honda Civic.

 Characteristics

 The most common body styles for C-segment cars in Europe are hatchbacks, followed by sedans and wagons/estates.

-Current models

-In 2020 the highest selling C-segment cars in Europe were the Volkswagen Golf, Škoda Octavia, Toyota Corolla, Mercedes A-Class, Ford Focus, SEAT León, BMW 1-Series, Audi A3, Citroen C4, Peugeot 308, Renault Mégane, Kia Ceed, Opel Astra, Mercedes-Benz CLA and Volkswagen ID.3.
+In North America and much of Asia, four-door saloons/sedans are more common than hatchbacks.